Accelerating Atomic Orbital-based Electronic Structure Calculation via Pole Expansion and Selected Inversion

 \subsection{Atomic Orbitals and the Sparsity of $H$ and $S$}

 The electronic structure calculation code we used for the performance study is based on a local atomic orbital expansion scheme~\cite{MohanChen2010,MohanChen2011}.
 We will refer to this scheme as the CGH scheme below.
-In the CGH scheme, an atomic orbital $\phi_{\mu}({\bf r})$ is expressed as the product of a radial wave function $f_{\mu,l}(r)$ and a spherical harmonic $Y_{lm}(\hat{r})$, where $\mu = \{\alpha, i, \zeta, l, m\}$, and $\alpha, i, \zeta, l, m$ represent the atom type, the index of an atom, the multiplicity of the radial functions, the angular momentum and the magnetic quantum number respectively.
+In the CGH scheme, an atomic orbital $\varphi_{\mu}({\bf r})$ is expressed as the product of a radial wave function $f_{\mu,l}(r)$ and a spherical harmonic $Y_{lm}(\hat{r})$, where $\mu = \{\alpha, i, \zeta, l, m\}$, and $\alpha, i, \zeta, l, m$ represent the atom type, the index of an atom, the multiplicity of the radial functions, the angular momentum and the magnetic quantum number respectively.
 The radial function $f_{\mu,l}(r)$ is constructed as a linear combination of spherical Bessel functions within a cutoff radius $r_{c}$, i.e.,

 where $j_l(qr)$ is a spherical Bessel function with $q$ chosen to satisfy $j_{l}(qr_c)$=0, and the coefficients $c_{\mu q}j_l(qr)$ are chosen to minimize a ``spillage factor''~\cite{Sanchez-PortalArtachoSoler1995,Sanchez-PortalArtachoSoler1996} associated with a reference system that consists of a set of (4 or 5) dimers.
-We refer readers to Ref.~\cite{MohanChen2010,MohanChen2011} for the details on the construction of the CGH local atomic orbitals.
+We refer readers to Ref.~\onlinecite{MohanChen2010,MohanChen2011} for the details on the construction of the CGH local atomic orbitals.